Renter-Friendly Solutions • 14 min read

 Use: Freestanding or Over-the-Door Systems

+If avoiding wall contact is your priority, these systems remove risk entirely.
 A space-efficient alternative for renters is an over door storage rack that turns unused door space into functional storage for lightweight items without any permanent installation.

 Why it works: